ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/03-AVL-trees.md

 ](images/10.3-AVL-add-rotate.svg){#fig:AVL-add-rotate}

 Notice that the left tree is still AVL balanced, so we do not have to do anything further.
-But in the right tree, the grandparent F have become unbalanced.
+But in the right tree, the grandparent F has become unbalanced.
 The F node is *right-heavy*, and we can solve this imbalance by rotating it to the left.
 In this case it is enough with a *single* rotation.